epfl-ada/ada-2024-project-adaspeedia/README.md

         └── shortest-path-distance-matrix.txt
 ```

-You can simply run the `results.ipynb` notebook, and it will do all the work: loading the data, computing probabilities
-and information gain, splitting paths to get only the “homing in” phase, computing the resulting semantic distance,
-computing the distances between the embedding vectors.
+You can find all our analyses in the `results` notebook.
+We had to split it into 4 parts, otherwise it became too slow and unusable, because of the data, computations and graphics it contains.

 We have pre-computed the results of the LLM games and the semantic distances and stored the results in the `data`
 folder, because they were expensive to compute.